T of C

 Gufeng Cao

 Gufeng Cao praises the ancient way of doing things, suggesting that it is doing so in the manner of the 12th C. BCE prince Wen Wang, founder of the Zhou dynasty.
-The melody survives only in the four qin handbooks dated 1425, 1539, 1670 and 1876; none has lyrics.3 Although the attribution to Wen Wang4 is certainly fanciful, the fact that all four versions are virtually identical (except that the latter two divide the piece into seven untitled sections) reinforces the belief that the melody is indeed quite ancient.
+The melody survives only in the four qin handbooks dated 1425, 1539, 1670 and 1876; none has lyrics.4 Although the attribution to Wen Wang5 is certainly fanciful, the great similarity of all four versions (although the latter two divide the piece into seven untitled sections) together with the fact they were published only in these four handbooks, reinforces the belief not only that the melody was no longer in the active repertoire in 1425 but also that it quite likely was copied there from tablature of a melody no longer in the active repertoire in the 13th century.6

-The yu mode is the one closest to the mode of the non-standard yellow bell tuning (huangzhong diao).
-In SQMP and elsewhere this tuning is used for pieces which have themes from Central Asia.
-Notes to the recordings of Gufeng Cao by Gong Yi (with the Shanghai Traditional Orchestra, adding harmonies) and Yao Gongbai (following his father Yao Bingyan's reconstruction5) both say the piece has the style of music of the non-Han peoples of western China.
+The yu mode is the standard tuning mode closest in modality to that of the non-standard yellow bell tuning (huangzhong diao).
+In SQMP and elsewhere pieces which have themes from Central Asia generally use the yellow bell tuning.
+Notes to the recordings of Gufeng Cao by Gong Yi (with the Shanghai Traditional Orchestra, adding harmonies) and Yao Gongbai (following his father Yao Bingyan's reconstruction8) both say the piece has the style of music of the non-Han peoples of western China.
 Yao Bingyan said that according to the title he originally thought the piece was boring old ritual music.
 Eventually, however, he decided Zhu Quan had probably changed the title and it was actually a dance from western China.

 There are certainly some sounds here not typically heard in modern Chinese music.
 However, the tonality is not that unusual for Shen Qi Mi Pu, and the yellow bell mode in particular is also used for pieces with classical titles such as the present one as well as #48 Epic Virtue and #14 Amidst Mountains Thinking of Old Friends.
-In addition, the yu mode has no known non-Han connections.
+In addition, the yu mode has no known non-Han connections, and its special flavor can probably best be explained in terms of its antiquity.
+The attempt to connect the present melody to Central Asia thus seems speculative at best.

 The Emaciated Immortal says